Where are Functional Mushrooms Grown?

 It is not possible to produce organic mushroom extract powders in North America.

-While it is possible to grow these mushrooms in North America for food, what you'll discover is that is that it is too expensive to grow them for supplement use.
+While it is possible to cultivate mushrooms in North America for food, you'll discover that it is too expensive to grow them at scale for supplement use.

 U.S. Growing Economics

-So a U.S. grower receives $10 per kilo for fresh non-organic shiitake mushrooms.
+So, a U.S. grower receives $7.70 per kilo for fresh, non-organic shiitake mushrooms.

-Mushrooms are generally around 90% water so when shiitake mushrooms are dried they will yield ~10% of the initial weight.
+Mushrooms are generally around 90% water, so when shiitake mushrooms are dried, they yield ~10% of their initial weight.

-This is where the economics start to break down.
+This is where the economics of mushroom farming start to break down.

 To produce a simple extract, the dried mushrooms must be ground into a powder, extracted with hot water and/or alcohol, concentrated and then converted from a liquid into the final extract powder.
+Then, testing and quality control would be required to ensure the ingredient is safe for consumption.
 This can easily add upwards of $50 per kilo in equipment and labor.

-$150 per kilo for a 1:1 shiitake mushroom extract powder with no additional profit margins added into the price yet.
+$127 per kilo for a 1:1 shiitake mushroom extract powder, with no additional profit margins added yet.
 This is already too expensive for the majority of supplement companies.

-And this is for non-organic and one of the cheapest medicinal mushrooms.
+This is for non-organic and one of the cheapest functional mushrooms.

-Certified organic mushrooms are more expensive and harder to grow mushrooms like reishi can easily double the price.
+Certified organic mushrooms are more expensive, and harder-to-grow mushrooms like reishi can easily double their price.

-Now for an 8:1 extract like in our Turkey Tail product, 8 times the mushrooms are needed before processing even begins, so the raw ingredients costs would be $800+ per kilo.
-This would not be competitive in the current medicinal mushroom supplement marketplace which is why you cannot find it.
+Now, for an 8:1 extract like in our Turkey Tail product, 8 times the mushrooms are needed before processing begins, so the raw ingredients costs would be $616+ per kilo.
+This would not be competitive in the current functional mushroom supplement marketplace, which is why you cannot find it.

 This is why mushrooms are not grown for supplements in North America.